ZakharSol/education-learning-course/README.md

 # Education Learning Course (ELC)
 Is a repository of training complex for learning web development.
 --
-The site features the following languages: HTML+CSS, JAVASCRIPT, PHP, MYSQL.
+The site features the following languages: HTML+CSS, JAVASCRIPT.